-Welcome back to The Waiting Room.
-This will be the second week of my ongoing attempt to better understand and decode what I believe was an 18 hour masterpiece, Twin Peaks: The Return.
+Welcome back to 25YL.
+This will be the second week of my ongoing attempt to better understand and decode what I believe was an 18-hour masterpiece, Twin Peaks: The Return.
 If you missed the last week’s column, What Exactly Is An 18 Hour Film?
 Audrey Is The New Chet Desmond & More – The Waiting Room Returns, check it out and then come back to this one!
 As you can tell by the headline, this week I want to dive into what was the most talked about hour of this season (at least until the finale), Part 8 and the role that it perhaps play into the larger scheme of things now that we’ve been given the whole picture.

 July 16th, 1945: The first nuclear weapon, nicknamed “Trinity” was detonated, as depicted in Part 8.